hxko/postgres-student_db-1/README.md

 # Student Database Insertion Script

-This poject is part of the FreeCodeCamp - Database Certification.
+This project is part of the FreeCodeCamp - Relational Database Certification.

 ## Task
 Create a Bash script designed to automate the insertion of data from two CSV files (`courses.csv` and `students.csv`) into a PostgreSQL database named `students`.